Campfire Bears

 “Must have been a Campfire Bear, Ari Rae.
 You’ve got to watch out for them.
 They are sneaky critters, and they sure do love S’mores!”

-“Hmmm… Every time I get ready to eat something yummy when I’m camping with Grampa, a Campfire Bear sneaks in and steals a bite.”
+“Hmmm… Every time I get ready to eat something yummy when I’m camping with Grampa, a Campfire Bear sneaks in and steals a big bite.”

 “Maybe the Campfire Bear is really my Grampa.“